GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/2-project-factory/README.md

 ### Automation Resources for Projects

-When created projects are meant to be managed via IaC, an initial set of automation resources can be created in a "controlling project".
+When created projects are meant to be managed via IaC downstream, an initial set of automation resources can be created in a "controlling project".
 The preferred pattern is to first create one or more controlling projects for the project factory, and then leverage them for service account and GCS bucket creation.

 ```yaml
 # controlling project shown in the diagram above